NEU-DSG/wwp-public-code-share/fulltext/Element-Tokenizer-README.md

 + Spaces
 + Underscores

 The tokenizer chains these transformations by declaring new variables for additional special characters in sequence.
 This means that the tokenizer processes all of the special characters before replacing them with underscores.
-These special characters were chosen specifically for the content of the `<persName>` and `<placeName>` elements of the WWO corpus and do not include other punctuation because that either was not included or is cleaned in the model training process.
+These special characters were chosen specifically for the contents of the `<persName>` and `<placeName>` elements of the WWO corpus and do not include other punctuation because that either was not included or is cleaned in the model training process.
 However, the Element Tokenizer has been annotated and directions for writing additional lines of code for different characters are included in comments.

 # Using the Element Tokenizer
 The Element Tokenizer is the XSLT script `tokenizer.xq`, located in this folder.
 It is meant as a personal workspace and you can customize it to suit your needs and corpus.
 If you have cloned the wwp-public-code-share GitHub repository, it is advised that you do not change this file directly.
 Instead, make a copy of the tokenizer to work in.
 This way you can easily retrieve any future changes that we make with a simple `git pull`.